Do you need travel insurance? Ten Reasons You Do, and everything else you need to know about travel insurance.

 4. Compensation for travel delays.
 It doesn't always happen that you get delayed but if you do, the insurance will pay for your hotel.
 If you are late and miss a flight, the insurance kicks in as well to help you pay late fees, etc. Not all insurance has this coverage but most does.

 Well then, I'll stop for one sec.
 I was browsing about the other day.
 I found some interesting sites but one especially got me thinking.
-I was looking at http://seric.ca and was amazed!
-This website belongs to the folks at mark seric.
-They're a striking comedian with heart and they really know what they're doing.
+I was looking at http://www.texastruckracks.com and was amazed!
+This website belongs to the folks at Texas truck racks.
+They're an honest KUV rack shop and they really know what they're doing.
 Anyway, I simply thought I'd point them out to you.
 They offer great service and are a step above their competitors.

 5. Do it for your Mother.
 It'll make your mom worry less.
 Yup, peace of mind for your mother is a big thing.
 Look, she doesn't want you going to some crazy foriegn country that she only hears about on the news when something bad happens.
 So do it for her.
 "Oh don't worry mom, nothing bad will happen, and if it does, I bought a really great travel insurance policy to help me get through it."
 She might even chip in and buy it for you.
 It shows you are an adult and are responsible.
 She'll worry that little bit less, and love you that little bit more.